jghaden/mean-template/README.md

-# SPA MEAN/Bootstrap Template
+# MEAN/Bootstrap SPA Template

 This is a Single Page Application using MongoDB, ExpressJS, AngularJS, and NodeJS with a RESTful API.

 ## Requirements

-This application requires installation of NodeJS and MongoDB prior to running.
+This application requires installation of [NodeJS](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/) prior to running.

 ## Description